raspberrypilearning/packaging-your-code/en/step_2.md

 ### Test your code

-Test your module before packaging and installing it.
+Test your code works before you package it.

 --- task ---